Leave a gift in your will

 Over the last three years, more than 80p in every pound from gifts in wills has been spent directly on the conservation of woods and trees.
 Below are just two examples of woods which have directly benefited from gifts kindly left in wills.

 Alongside a strong supported fundraising campaign, five gifts in wills left to general funds helped save Penn from becoming a golf course and rescued it for future generations.

 At 436 acres (176 ha) it is one of Britain's last remaining large areas of ancient woodland.
 Set in the Chilterns Area of Outstanding Natural Beauty (AONB), it contains rare habitats and a host of threatened and uncommon species.

-Three legacies collectively worth over £250,000 were instrumental to securing Low Burnhall in County Durham at auction.
+Three legacies collectively worth over £250,000 were instrumental in securing Low Burnhall in County Durham at auction.
 Gifts in wills which are not restricted are particularly vital in urgent situations like these as fundraising appeals simply can't be completed in time.

-If you are an Executor - please contact our specialised legal team on 08452 935 601
+If you are an executor - please contact our specialised legal team on 08452 935 601.

 We are unable to offer legal or financial advice and recommend that you obtain appropriate professional advice before making your will.